henry2004y/KeyNotes/contents/stability.md

 Reconnection in this model is much larger because $R\sim \delta/L$ goes up.
 However, this is not a self-consistent solution.

 In PIC simulations, the diffusion region is localized like the Petschek solution.
 The reason we use PIC instead of MHD is that PIC captures the key physics that breaks the frozen-in condition in nature.
-In the GEM challenge study, PIC, hybrid, Hall-MHD, MHD with a localized resistivity all give similar $R\sim 0.1$ fast reconnection rate in disparate systems.
+In the GEM challenge study, PIC, hybrid, Hall-MHD, MHD with a localized artificial resistivity all give similar $R\sim 0.1$ fast reconnection rate in disparate systems.
+In terms of the pressure descriptions from the moment equations, it has been found that 6-moment cannot trigger fast reconnection while 10-moment can, which essentially indicates that the off-diagonal terms in the pressure tensor is critical in getting the right physics.

 One possible explanation for this $0.1$ rate comes from geometrical consideration.
 In the small $\delta/L$ limit, $R\sim\delta/L\sim0$.
 In the large $\delta/L$ limit, $\delta/L\rightarrow 1$, $R\rightarrow0$.
 It turns out that there should be an optimized $R_{\text{max}}$ in between.
 In the large $\delta/L$ limit,